ghiscoding/slickgrid-universal/docs/grid-functionalities/Custom-Tooltip-(plugin).md

 ```

 ### Regular Tooltip with a `[title]` attribute
 You can create a regular tooltip simply by enabling `useRegularTooltip: true`, it will parse the regular cell formatter in search for a `title="..."` attribute (it won't work without a cell formatter, unless the cell text content is larger than the cell width when ellipsis shows up "some text..." and that will automatically create a tooltip, that could however be disabled if you wish).

-This feature is very useful so you probably want to enable this flag globally, but you could also still choose to add only [via a Column Definition](/ghiscoding/slickgrid-universal/wiki/Custom-Tooltip-(plugin)#via-column-definition) (per column) OR [via Grid Options](/ghiscoding/slickgrid-universal/wiki/Custom-Tooltip-(plugin)#via-grid-options) (all columns of the grid).
+This feature is very useful so you probably want to enable this flag globally, but you could also still choose to add only [via a Column Definition](#via-column-definition) (per column) OR [via Grid Options](#via-grid-options) (all columns of the grid).

 NOTE: regular tooltip, as opposed to other type of custom tooltip, will be rendered as plain text.
 You could however change that by enabling this flag `renderRegularTooltipAsHtml: true`